stellacodex/codex-collective-archive/common-system/10-personal/00-personal-profiles/takeo-yamada/esoteric_profiles-takeo-yamada-hd.md

 ⭐️ Gates and Lines
 ✅Lines in the Chart
 Each Hexagram consists of six lines.
 The line in the chart reflects the energy maturation stage of the hexagram (Gene Key/Gate).
 Each subsequent line carries the experience of the previous one.
 The lines are shown as behavioural aspects of the personality.
 The main ones are those that form the profile (the lines of the Sun and the Earth of the Personality-Design).
 The rest of the lines are a minor aspect of the character, but they also add a special colour to the overall picture.
 The number of certain lines determines the predisposition to the corresponding type of behaviour.

-Upper Trigram
+(Upper Trigram)
 Transpersonal lines.
 Interest in other people's processes.
 They know how to interact effectively, have innate qualities for influencing others.

-6
-Role Model
+6-Role Model: 7.69%
 Role Model, Wisdom, Objectivity, Optimism.
-7.69%
 1
 1
 Very selective about who to pass on their knowledge to.
 If it does not see the potential for mutation, then will not turn on.
 It is lived out in three stages.
 The first stage is from birth to the age of 30.
 Accelerated set of experience under the 3rd line programme.
 All the 6 lines at this age should be considered as the third line.
 The second stage is from age 30 to 52.
 Forsaking the vanities of the world.
 The stage of "going to the roof" where one becomes more of an observer than a participant of any events.
 Acquires the qualities of the sixth line.
 Analysis of experience, detachment.
 Observation of others.
 The third stage is after 52 years.
 Completion of reflection on experience.
 Return to the world, manifested wisdom expressed in the person, affects humanity as an example to follow.

-5
-Heretic
+5-Heretic: 23.08%
 Savior, Universalisation, Practicality.
 Projection field.
-23.08%
 3
 3
 Attracts other people's Projections.
 They unconsciously see it as somebody who can help them with something.
 Unwilling to show power overtly, The desire to influence as many people as possible.
 The quality of implementation depends on how successful it is among those whose projections it was able to manifest (implement).

-4
-Opportunist
+4-Opportunist: 11.54%
 Friendliness.
 Spreading.
 Social Connections.
-11.54%
 0
 3
 The most socially oriented line.
 Finds common ground easily and is the only one of who all knows how to be friends.
 Creates a network based on friendship, within which it has influence and gains opportunities.
 The quality of life and manifestation depends on the quality of the network.
 There needs to be a balance of being alone and being in touch with the network.

-Lower Trigram
+(Lower Trigram)
 Individual, personal lines.
 Busy with their own processes.
 Not interested in others.
 They go their own way.

-3
-Martyr
+3-Martyr: 19.23%
 Test person.
 Eternal search for something new.
 Identification of non-working patterns.
-19.23%
 3
 2
 Movement through sampling.
 Tester.
 Monotony kills cheerfulness.
 The first one to go out to meet others.
 Sees the opposite trigram, but is unable to find a normal connection with them due to its nature.

-2
-Hermit
+2-Hermit: 15.38%
 Naturalness, Externalisation.
 Projects the qualities of the hexagram outwards.
-15.38%
 3
 1
 Contact with others requires a call to which it will respond.
 Represents the natural beauty of the hexagram, its essence.
 Absorbed by the process of expression.
 Hermit in life or in behaviour.
 Can close and open only to the right people or situation.
 The situation must be safe for expression to be manifested.

-1
-Investigator
+1-Investigator: 23.08%
 Lays the foundation of the hexagram.
 The instinct of self-preservation.
-Uncertainty 23.08%
+Uncertainty 3
 3
-3
 The foundation must be secure.
 The need for security.
 Sees only his own process, which allows for a deep exploration.
 Introspection.
 First line knowledge can be invaluable to others.
 Feels confident only after having thoroughly studied the process/object/person.

-✅ Design Gates
+✅ Design Gates (The Unconscious)

-47
+R→
+color:5
+tone:4
+base:3

+R→
+color:3
+tone:5
+base:1

-The Gate of Realisation
+47.1-The Gate of Realisation
 The energy to exercise mindfulness in relation to abstract images that arise from the imagination.
-22
-The Gate of Openness
+22.1-The Gate of Openness
 The energy to hear and understand the emotional desires of the collective or those people who are close to you.
-28
-The Gate of the Game Player
+28.3-The Gate of the Game Player
 The energy of excitement and conscious struggle for one's goal.
 This gate is connected with the need to understand or find meaning in life.
-27
-The Gate of Caring
+27.3-The Gate of Caring
 The energy of nurture.
 A need for self-care or care for another.
 It is the tribe's care and is aimed at the family, group or team.
-17
-The Gate of Opinions
+17.5-The Gate of Opinions
 The energy of opinion through the projection of one's mind into the future in order to serve something (to be useful).
-18
-The Gate of Correction
+18.5-The Gate of Correction
 The energy that drives one to fix what seems imperfect or needs refining.
-48
-The Gate of Depth
+48.2*-The Gate of Depth
 Tendency to analyse things in great depth.
 You look at the size and scope of this with great detail.
-48
-The Gate of Depth
+48.2*-The Gate of Depth
 Tendency to analyse things in great depth.
 You look at the size and scope of this with great detail.
-20
-The Gate of the Now
+20.1-The Gate of the Now
 The energy that gives the ability to contemplate the present and express one's awareness through action.
-33
-The Gate of Privacy
+33.5-The Gate of Privacy
 The energy to retreat and integrate new experiences in order to share those experiences with others.
-28
-The Gate of the Game Player
+28.3-The Gate of the Game Player
 The energy of excitement and conscious struggle for one's goal.
 This gate is connected with the need to understand or find meaning in life.
-9
-The Gate of Focus
+9.6-The Gate of Focus
 It is the energy and power to stay focused on an action or process.
-48
-The Gate of Depth
+48.2*-The Gate of Depth
 Tendency to analyse things in great depth.
 You look at the size and scope of this with great detail.
 [text](https://www.humdes.com/en/tools/svg/e79bed36c3662afeac51b76756e03cbe/bodygraph/male/design/)

-✅Personality Gates
+✅Personality Gates (The Conscious)

-5
+→R
+color:4
+tone:5
+base:4

+→R
+color:6
+tone:4
+base:1

-The Gate of Fixed Patterns
+5.5-The Gate of Fixed Patterns
 The energy of habits.
 The mechanical need of the body and mind for a fixed rhythm of life or for repetitive cycles.
-35
-The Gate of Change
+35.5-The Gate of Change
 The energy that evokes a sense of need for change.
 It feels like it is time to make a change.
-28
-The Gate of the Game Player
+28.1-The Gate of the Game Player
 The energy of excitement and conscious struggle for one's goal.
 This gate is connected with the need to understand or find meaning in life.
-27
-The Gate of Caring
+27.1-The Gate of Caring
 The energy of nurture.
 A need for self-care or care for another.
 It is the tribe's care and is aimed at the family, group or team.
-12
-The Gate of Caution
+12.4-The Gate of Caution
 The energy to speak from the heart, conveying feelings and emotions in their individual way.
-10
-The Gate of the Behaviour of the Self
+▼10.4-The Gate of the Behaviour of the Self
 The energy of self-love.
 These gates carry the energy of understanding the norms of behaviour accepted in society.
-60
-The Gate of the Acceptance of Limitation
+60.2-The Gate of the Acceptance of Limitation
 The energy that carries the potential to change your own life and the lives of others.
-5
-The Gate of Fixed Patterns
+▲5.1-The Gate of Fixed Patterns
 The energy of habits.
 The mechanical need of the body and mind for a fixed rhythm of life or for repetitive cycles.
-23
-The Gate of Assimilation
+▼23.6-The Gate of Assimilation
 The energy of rationalising internal insights for their subsequent expression.
-7
-The Gate of the Role of the Self
+7.4-The Gate of the Role of the Self
 This energy leads to leadership.
-It can manifest itself in different ways, ranging from democracy to dictatorship 44
-The Gate of Alertness
+It can manifest itself in different ways, ranging from democracy to dictatorship 44.3-The Gate of Alertness
 This energy allows you to review past patterns, assess current resources and identify actions to take.
-5
-The Gate of Fixed Patterns
+▲5.3-The Gate of Fixed Patterns
 The energy of habits.
 The mechanical need of the body and mind for a fixed rhythm of life or for repetitive cycles.
-48
-The Gate of Depth
+48.5-The Gate of Depth
 Tendency to analyse things in great depth.
 You look at the size and scope of this with great detail.
 [text](https://www.humdes.com/en/tools/svg/e79bed36c3662afeac51b76756e03cbe/bodygraph/male/person/)

 ✅Gates by Quarters
-1
-Quarter of Initiation
+1. Quarter of Initiation: 15.38%
 Fulfilled through the Mind
-15.38%

 22
 27
 17
 27
 The Gate energies from this Quarter serve as fuel for conscious initiation of processes.
 Fundamental patterns of behaviour that are necessary for the successful Human Evolution

-2
-Quarter of Civilisation
+2. Quarter of Civilisation: 19.23%
 Fulfilled through the Form
-19.23%
+Skills and abilities that are needed to build a civilisation and need to be translated into practical form.
+The Gate energies from this Quarter will help you make the necessary contribution to the development of our race.

 20
 33
 35
 12
 23

-Skills and abilities that are needed to build a civilisation and need to be translated into practical form.
-The Gate energies from this Quarter will help you make the necessary contribution to the development of our race.
-3
-Quarter of Duality
+3. Quarter of Duality: 42.31%
 Fulfilled through Relationships
-42.31%
+Programming behaviour patterns to build relationships and establish personal connections.
+The Gate energies from this Quarter are fulfilled through social interactions with others.

 47
 28
 18